 Winter In The Desert Photo Workshop

 Photograph the Southwest's stunning red rock scenery accented by white winter snow!
 Crowds are minimal in the winter, allowing us a degree of solitude you will really appreciate.
 Billowing fog, icicles, storms, and dramatic clouds are hopefully all in store!
-Expect to learn many new photo techniques from Southwest gurus Amy Osness and Nickolas Warner.
+The itinerary is kept flexible to allow us to take advantage of the best weather and conditions.
+With a max group size of 8 participants, expect to learn many new photo techniques from your pro photographer instructors.

 - Winter is the ideal time to visit the desert.
 With most of the tourists gone, you'll fill your lungs with fresh, crisp air each day.
 Enjoy the silence as the snow dampens all sound and highlights the wonders of the landscape.

 - The itinerary is being kept flexible so we can hit the best places for snowy landscapes.

 - Photograph magnificent vistas in the Grand Canyon, Zion, Bryce Canyon, and beyond!
 Intrepid travel and fresh perspectives are what we specialize in.

 - To ensure plenty of individual attention, group size is capped at 8 participants.

 - Learn from pro instructors both in the classroom and in the field.